-7. Confidentiality
+7. Confidentiality and Communication

-- 7.1.
+7.1.
 All staff will ensure that in line with DFE guidance on information sharing they will: Contribute to inter-agency working as part of its statutory duty.
-This includes work with the LA, SC, the police, health services and other services to protect the welfare of its pupils through the early help process and by contributing to inter-agency plans to provide additional support. - 7.2.
-In recognition of this, staff members are aware that whilst GDPR places a duty on school to process personal information fairly and lawfully, it is not a barrier to sharing information where failure to do so would result in the pupils being place at the risk of harm.
+This includes work with the LA, SC, the police, health services and other services to protect the welfare of its pupils through the early help process and by contributing to inter-agency plans to provide additional support.

+7.2.
+In recognition of this, staff members are aware that whilst the data protection act 2018 known as GDPR, places a duty on school to process personal information fairly and lawfully, it is not a barrier to sharing information where failure to do so would result in the pupils being place at the risk of harm.
 They will be mindful that sharing early information is vital in ensuring that effective identification, assessment and appropriate service allocation is in place for pupils.
 Staff members will ensure that fear of sharing information does not stand in the way of their responsibility to promote the welfare and safety of pupils.
-Information must be with the right people between and within agencies. - 7.3.
-All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing.
+Information must be with the right people between and within agencies.